Smarshal21/UBER_REPLICA/README.md

-# UBER GO
+# Lyft GO

-UBER CLONE APP
+Lyft CLONE APP

-This is a clone of the popular Uber taxi app.
+This is a clone of the popular Lyft taxi app.
 It allows users to request a ride from a nearby driver.
 Drivers can sign up to offer their services, and they will be notified when a rider requests a ride in their area.

 FEATURES
 The app includes the following features: